-• Fold sheet until the width of the folded sheet matches the

-distance from the patient's umbilicus to mid-thigh
+• Fold sheet until the width of the folded sheet matches the distance from the patient's umbilicus to mid-thigh

-Procedure: Sheet Method

-1. Place one rescuer on each side of patient

-2. Place the folded sheet under the patient's pelvis, aligning top of sheet with patient's umbilicus

-3. Rescuer 1 passes her end of the sheet to Rescuer 2

-4. Rescuer 2 folds the sheet back toward Rescuer 1, aligning the fold with the patient's iliac crest nearest to Rescuer 2

-5. Rescuer 2 passes unfolded end of sheet to Rescuer 1

-Rescuer 2 holds folded end of sheet at the fold and pulls toward himself, while Rescuer 1 pulls other end of sheet toward herself

-7. Rotate patient's feet internally prior to applying splint (unless leg fractures present)

-8. Increase pressure until immobilization is achieved

-9. Rescuer 3 secures sheet in place with (4) towel clips (2 even with fold, and other 2 at opposite iliac crest)

-Commercial device
+SHEET METHOD

+- 1. Place one rescuer on each side of patient - 2.
+Place the folded sheet under the patient's pelvic, aligning top of sheet with patient's umbilicus - 3.
+Rescuer 1 passes the end of the sheet to Rescuer 2 - 4.
+Rescuer 2 folds the sheet back toward Rescuer 1, aligning the fold with the patient's iliac crest nearest to Rescuer 2 - 5.
+Rescuer 2 passes unfolded end of sheet to Rescuer 1 - 6.
+Rescuer 2 holds folded end of sheet at the fold and pulls towards self, while Rescuer 1 pulls other end of sheet towards self - 7.
+Rotate patient's feet internally prior to applying splint (unless leg fractures present) - 8.
+Increase pressure until immobilization is achieved - 9.
+Rescuer 3 secures sheet in place with (4) towel clips (2 even with fold, and other 2 at opposite iliac crest)

+COMMERCIAL DEVICE

-Apply commercial device, approved by the MPD, according to manufacturer's instructions
+1. Apply commercial device, approved by the MPD, according to manufacturer's instructions